isl-org/Open3D/docs/compilation.rst

 Compilation Options
 ###################

-This page shows advanced options to customize your Open3D build.For quick start, see :ref:`getting_started_compilation`.
+This page shows advanced options to customize your Open3D build.
+For quick start, see :ref:`getting_started_compilation`.

 .. _python_binding: